Mountain Review: Aspen Mountain

 – Cons

-• Poorly designed lift system, especially for lower-mountain areas
+• Poorly designed lift system in lower-mountain areas

 • Modest footprint